 Insanity is doing something over and over again and expecting a different result.
-If you evaluate objectively what you’re doing – over and over again – and you’re not satisfied with the output – why would you keep repeating it?
+If you objectively evaluate what you’re doing repeatedly and are not satisfied with the output, why would you keep repeating it?
 Humans are creatures of habit and routine.
-If you’d like to change something in your routine, you should focus on small and incremental changes.
+If you’d like to change your routine, you should focus on small and incremental changes.
 How does this work in groups of people?
-At home… , at work?
-We would like to improve our behavior and practices, but the daily routine often prevents us.
+At home…, at work?
+We want to improve our behavior and practices, but the daily routine often prevents us.

 Here’s the idea:

-1/ create an environment which allows to try-out something else, regardless the outcome
+1/ create an environment that allows to try out something else, regardless of the outcome

 and 3/ focus on the learning.